Rowing

 • Instructional Time:

-• Instructional time is defined as time during which there are organized activities or instructions.
+• Time during which there is formal instruction and/or instructor led activities.
 Examples of instructional time are lessons, events, practice, and games.

 • Lifejacket: